 Tempeh Stew with Brussels Sprouts, Sweet Potatoes, and Shiitakes

 Just about any type of tempeh—soy, quinoa, sesame, wild rice—works well in this stew, which tastes even better the next day.
+It’s a lovely main dish option for the Thanksgiving table, though you can make it any time you crave something hearty and warming.
 Cranberry-Orange Sauce is a perfect accompaniment.
 Contributed by Leslie Cerier, from Going Wild in the Kitchen: The Fresh and Sassy Tastes of Vegetarian Cooking*.
 Photos by Hannah Kaminsky.

 - 2 tablespoons extra-virgin olive oil

 - 1 pound tempeh (two 8-ounce packages), cut into ½-inch cubes

 - 8 fresh shiitake mushrooms, stemmed and sliced